-- [X] Prepare plans for a public sanitary sewer system according to Padre Dam's Requirements. - [X] Provide the agreement and securities required by the County / City and/or Padre Dam to install the public sewer system required for the project. - [X] Install a sewer system per the Padre Dam Rules and Regulations and Standard Specifications. - [X] Pay for all installation and capacity fees for each lateral connection, each lot, or each building.
-(As determined by project need prior to District providing service or an unconditional commitment letter) - [X] Install/construct public potable water, recycled water and sewer lines with the required separation as determined by the Health Department and Padre Dam. - [X] Install/construct per Padre Dam Standards: - All facilities detailed in the Sewer Study
+- [X] Prepare plans for a public sanitary sewer system according to Padre Dam's requirements. - [X] Provide the agreement and securities required by the County of San Diego, City of Santee, and/or Padre Dam to install the public sewer system required for the project. - [X] Install a sanitary sewer system per the latest Padre Dam Rules and Regulations and Standard Specifications. - [X] Pay for all installation and capacity fees for each lateral connection, each lot, each proposed irrigation area, agricultural areas, or each building.
+(As determined by project need prior to District providing service or an unconditional commitment letter) - [X] Install/construct public potable water, recycled water and sewer facilities with the required separation as determined by the State and Local Health Departments and Padre Dam. - [X] Install/construct per Padre Dam Standards: - All facilities detailed in the 2020 Sewer Study and Draft Vesting Tentative Map dated April 22, 2022

 Padre Dam does not require that all lots be connected to the public sewer system.
-Alternate sources of wastewater disposal are under the jurisdiction of the County of San Diego, or the City of Santee.
+Alternate sources of sewer disposal are subject to the requirements of the County of San Diego or the City of Santee.